microsoft/FeatureManagement-Dotnet/README.md

 ## Custom Feature Providers

-The built-in mechanism for defining feature flags relies on .NET Core's configuration system.
+Implementing a custom feature provider enable developers to pull feature flags from sources such as a database or a feature management service.
+The included feature provider that is used by default pulls feature flags from .NET Core's configuration system.
 This allows for features to be defined in an [appsettings.json](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#jcp) file or in configuration providers like [Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-feature-flag-aspnet-core?tabs=core2x).
-It is possible to substitute this behavior and take complete control of where feature definitions are read from.
-This enables applications to pull feature flags from custom sources such as a database or a feature management service.
+This behavior can be substituted to provide complete control of where feature definitions are read from.

 To customize the loading of feature definitions, one must implement the `IFeatureDefinitionProvider` interface.